 The Paul Presbyterian Church, 2001 Pioneer Avenue, has been standing at the corner of Pioneer and Dunster Street for over ninety years.
-The church has a storied history here in Brookline, snippets of which we can list here.
+Now the Providence Reformed Presbyterian Church, the church building and the congregations who have worshiped there have a storied history here in Brookline, snippets of which we can list here.

-One of the features of the Paul Presbyterian Church were the beautiful stained glass windows, donated by Mrs. Paul.
+The new church stood two stories high and covered a ground area of 70 x 35 feet.
+The 300-seat main auditorium and gallery, along with the interior appointments were modern and attractive in every respect.
+One of the features of the Paul Presbyterian Church were the beautiful stained glass windows, donated by Mrs. Elizabeth Paul.
 The large one in the front of the building was in memory of her brother John Holmes.

 According to the current pastor, the windows were damaged and in need of repair.
 The cost of repairing them would have been high.
 It was more reasonable to replace them.
 Also, with this being a rather conservative Presbyterian denomination, displaying the image of Jesus above God ran contrary to the First Commandment, and replacing them was more in line with their beliefs.

 Mike O'Toole grew up as a member of the Paul

 Presbyterian Church.
 He knew Reverend Stewart, well and shares some of his memories

 Reverend Stewart used to take us to "Camp Moore,"

 located somewhere in Butler county once a year in the early fall.
 We would take a once

 a year hiking trek to South Park in the spring, where we would have some groves